Sangtar

 Sangtar Heer, more commonly known as just Sangtar, is a Punjabi singer, music composer, songwriter and poet.
 He has written songs and made music for many singers such as Kamal Heer, Manmohan Waris and Debi Makhsoospuri.
 His older brother Manmohan Waris and younger brother Kamal Heer are both Punjabi Pop\Folk singers.

+Birth

+Sangtar Heer was born in a Heer jatt sikh family of village Halluwal to father Sardar Dilbag Singh.